Skip to content

 AMQP Client Integration Guide

-AMQP is mainly used for SaaS system integration, enabling SaaS applications to receive device uplink data in real-time.
+AMQP is used for SaaS system integration, enabling SaaS applications to receive device uplink data in real-time.

-Protocol Version Information
+Protocol Version Description

 For creating client connections, you can refer to the documentation Client Documentation - RabbitMQ.